♪ ♫ When I was just a little girl I asked my mother: what can I read? Can I read travel guides, can I read journals? This is where she brought me…♪ ♫

 A Book, Another World

 Reading books makes you discover new worlds.
-Whenever I was ready for a new adventure, my mother would take me to the library and let me choose books.
-It might seem strange, but right from the very beginning I always picked these books in which the main character would go on an adventure.
-Take the train to an unknown destination in the world, cycle to a mysterious place in the Dutch nature, those kind of things.
+Whenever I was ready for a new adventure, my mother would take me to the library to choose books.
+It might seem strange, but right from the very beginning I always picked books in which the main character would go on an adventure.
+Take the train to an unknown destination in the world, find treasures in small cities or villages, cycle to a mysterious place in the Dutch nature, those kind of things.